json-api/json-api/extensions/bulk/index.md

 ## Updating Multiple Resources <a href="#updating-multiple-resources" id="updating-multiple-resources" class="headerlink"></a>

-Multiple resources can be updated by sending a `PUT` request to a URL that represents a collection of resources to which they all belong.
+Multiple resources can be updated by sending a `PATCH` request to a URL that represents a collection of resources to which they all belong.
 The request **MUST** include an array of resource objects as primary data.
 Each resource object **MUST** contain at least `type` and `id` members.